feathersui/feathersui-starling/documentation/help/markdown/sdk/intellij-idea.md

 ---
-title: Setting up the Feathers SDK in IntelliJ IDEA
+title: Set up the Feathers SDK in IntelliJ IDEA
 author: Josh Tynjala

 ---
-# Setting up the Feathers SDK in IntelliJ IDEA
+# Set up the Feathers SDK in IntelliJ IDEA

 Let's get your [IntelliJ IDEA](http://www.jetbrains.com/idea/) development environment ready to use the Feathers SDK.

 <aside class="info">These instructions apply to IntelliJ IDEA 14.
 Minor variations may exist between different versions of IntelliJ IDEA.</aside>

-## Add the Feathers SDK
+## Add the Feathers SDK to IntelliJ IDEA

 1. Use the [Feathers SDK Installer](http://feathersui.com/sdk/installer/) to install the Feathers SDK.